by Ani Williams

 We really don’t know for sure whether the Hopi or their ancestors established snake clan shrines in these exact places in Sedona, but the symmetry of the prominent rock formations do fall on the points of a six pointed star, and there are ruins near each of the points, as well as at the center.
 Recently I was speaking with Sandra Cosentino of Crossing Worlds Journeys and she reported that one of the Hopi snake dancer priests has spoken about Hopi shrines in the Sedona area that they still actively work with ceremonially.
 I have personally seen snake petroglyphs at several sites in the Sedona region, including the ruins behind Isis Rock, one of the six points of the hexagram.

-As we enter the Chinese year of the snake (On the new moon January 24), how might we increase the harmony of the Sedona landscape temple if we pray and sing as we walk through these sacred canyons to reconnect with ourselves and the giants of gaia.
+How might we increase the healing energy of the Sedona landscape temple if we pray and sing as we walk through these sacred canyons to reconnect with ourselves and the giants of gaia.

 Nicholas R. Mann is a teacher, author and geomancer.
 He graduated with a degree in Ancient History and Anthropology from University College, London.
 Twenty years ago, he began his research of prehistoric sites, and experienced the very real sublte forces and presences that make up the esoteric world of ley lines, giants and the ancient gods.
 He has authored many books including Isle of Avalon, The dark God, His Story, Giants of Gaia and Sedona Sacred Earth.
 He can be reached in Glastonbury, England by email at email@example.com.